 Interim results, sales, expenses, income, receivables and liabilities between the consolidated companies, as well as pro rata profits and losses resulting from transactions with associated companies, are eliminated.
 For those consolidation entries which affect income, the income tax effect is taken into account and deferred taxes are included.

-Estimates and Assumptions Used in Preparing the Consolidated Financial Statements
+Estimates and Assumptions Used in Consolidation

 Various judgments can be made whenever it is necessary to evaluate whether control, common control or significant influence exists for entities in which WACKER holds less than 100 percent of the voting rights.
 Primarily in cases where WACKER holds 50 percent of the voting rights, it must be assessed whether there are additional contractual rights or, in particular, factual circumstances that could result in WACKER having the right to make decisions regarding the potential subsidiary, or whether common control exists.
 If common control exists, a distinction must be made between a joint operation and a joint venture.
 This distinction depends on whether WACKER has direct rights to assets or whether rights to the net assets of the entity exist.
-In this regard, WACKER must take the structure and legal form of the entity, the contractual agreements and other circumstances into consideration.
+In this regard, WACKER must take into consideration the structure and legal form of the entity, the contractual agreements and other circumstances.

 Changes to the contractual agreements or factual circumstances are monitored and assessed in terms of their possible impact on the evaluation of whether control or common control exists.